1.Determination of the tax base on a transaction-by-transaction basis

-The VAT borne on the purchase of the goods resold is not deductible, without prejudice to the deduction of the other fees borne in the course of their business (telephone, rent, repairs, etc.).
+The VAT incurred on the purchase of the goods resold is not deductible, without prejudice to the deduction of the other charges incurred in the course of their business (telephone, rent, repairs, etc.).

 The taxable amount shall be the profit margin.